 The average annual precipitation in Wellington Park ranges from about 750mm along the northern and southern foothills to about 1500mm on the higher peaks.
 Snowfalls can occur in the Park in any season but changeable weather and the proximity to the sea make persistent snow cover a rarity.
-Pinnacle Road, however, may be temporarily closed at any time of year due to icy conditions or snow (click here for latest status of Pinnacle Road, or call the Pinnacle Road Information Line: 6238 2711).
+Pinnacle Road, however, may be temporarily closed at any time of year due to icy conditions or snow (check the City of Hobart website for the status of Pinnacle Road, or call the Pinnacle Road Information Line on 6238 2711).

 Winds are predominantly from the west and north–west throughout the year.
 Tasmania’s strongest recorded wind gusts, reaching 94kt (174km/hr), have been recorded on the mountain.
 Strong, dry, north–westerly winds can cause extreme bushfire weather conditions as experienced during the bushfires of 1967.

 Since European settlement the area has experienced a number of extreme weather events.
 In 1872, after torrential rain, a landslip on the north west side of Mount Arthur created a temporary dam at the upper reaches of Humphreys Rivulet.
 An explosive roar was heard when the dam broke.
 The surge of water and debris destroyed bridges, houses, factories and crops, and killed one man.
 Floods in 1960 washed away the Fern Tree Bower, flooded the weir and inundated the lower parts of Hobart.